containernetworking/cni/SPEC.md

 It is derived from the rkt Networking Proposal, which aimed to satisfy many of the design considerations for networking in [rkt][rkt-github].

 For the purposes of this proposal, we define two terms very specifically:
-- _container_ can be considered synonymous with a [Linux _network namespace_][namespaces].
-What unit this corresponds to depends on a particular container runtime implementation: for example, in implementations of the [App Container Spec][appc-github] like rkt, each _pod_ runs in a unique network namespace.
+1. _container_ can be considered synonymous with a [Linux _network namespace_][namespaces].
+What unit this corresponds to depends on a particular container runtime implementation.
+For example, in implementations of the [App Container Spec][appc-github] like rkt, each _pod_ runs in a unique network namespace.
 In [Docker][docker], on the other hand, network namespaces generally exist for each separate Docker container.
-- _network_ refers to a group of entities that are uniquely addressable that can communicate amongst each other.
+2. _network_ refers to a group of entities that are uniquely addressable that can communicate amongst each other.
 This could be either an individual container (as specified above), a machine, or some other network device (e.g. a router).
 Containers can be conceptually _added to_ or _removed from_ one or more networks.

 This document aims to specify the interface between "runtimes" and "plugins".
-Whilst there are certain well known fields, runtimes may wish to pass additional information to plugins.
+In addition to using well known fields, runtimes can pass additional information to plugins.
 These extensions are not part of this specification but are documented as [conventions](CONVENTIONS.md).

 The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" are used as specified in [RFC 2119][rfc-2119].

 [rkt-github]: https://github.com/coreos/rkt
 [namespaces]: http://man7.org/linux/man-pages/man7/namespaces.7.html